ossf/criticality_score/docs/design/milestone_1.md

 Additionally, in [#102](https://github.com/ossf/criticality_score/issues/102) I propose an approach to improving the quality of the criticality score.

 ## Design Overview

+This milestone is a fundamental rearchitecturing of the project to meet the

+this is rearchitecturing the project to enable more reliability and extensibility focusing on: reliably enumerating GitHub projects
+Reliably generating existing signals.
+Adding dependent information.
+Making the current criticality rankings list generated more frequently.
+(And more easily)

 Please see the [glossary](../glossary.md) for a terms used in this project.